 For each pastel, lay out a piece of parchment paper, topped with one piece of banana leaf.
-Brush with achiote oil and add 1 1/2 to 2 spoonfuls of masa into the center of the leaf.
+Brush achiote oil in a rectangular shape on the center of the banana leaf.

 Add one spoonful of pork filling and top with another spoonful of masa.

-Bring the top and bottom edges of the parchment paper over the top, fold or roll down the edges to make a horizontal seam.
+Bring the top and bottom edges of the parchment paper over the top and fold or roll down the edges to make a horizontal seam.
 Tuck the ends under.

 Tie with a string in both directions.
 At this point, you can freeze any pasteles you are not going to cook and eat right away.
-Place them in zip-top bags, date, label, and freeze.
+Place them in resealable bags, date, label, and freeze.

 Cook the Pasteles

 Bring a stock pot of salted water to a boil.
-Place the pasteles in the water making sure they are submerged.
+Place the pasteles in the water, making sure they are submerged.
 Reduce the heat and simmer for 1 hour.

 Using tongs, remove the pasteles from the boiling water and place them on a plate.
 Carefully cut the string of each with kitchen scissors and very carefully open the banana leaves and parchment paper.
 Place the pastel on a serving plate.